iKenndac/new-blog/content/posts/2024-02-09-swift-on-windows-with-swifttoclr.md

 - Swift closures aren't exposed through C++.
 This is a *huge* one - CascableCore's API uses callbacks extensively since working with cameras is intrinsically asynchronous.
 They're used to observe changes to camera settings, receive frames of the live view stream, find out if a sent command was successful, and more.

 So, what to do?
-All of these problems do have workarounds, with the closure limitation being a particularly gnarly one.
+All of these problems do have workarounds, with the closure limitation being particularly gnarly to combat.
 After a bit of pondering, I decided that they were outside of the scope of this project (especially considering the timebox I had).
 This is a long-term endeavour, and hopefully Swift's C++ interop featureset will improve over time.

 Instead, I built the "CascableCore Basic API", which is a simplified API that wraps the "full" one (this project is *full* of wrappers, crikey):

-- Objects are defined as classes.
+- Objects are defined as classes rather than protocols.

 - `Data` objects in Swift are exposed as "unsafe" methods to copy the data to a pointer via `Data`'s `copyBytes(to:count:)` method.